dmx-systems/dmx-documentation/docs/install.rst

 ========

 To stop DMX, bring the black terminal windows to the foreground.
-Press CTRL + C.
-In the window you will now see the question "Terminate batch job (Y/N)?"
-Answer with a "Y" for yes.
+Type `stop 0` into the terminal and press ENTER.
-DMX is now stopped.
+DMX is shut down.

 Remove DMX
 ==========